OryxProject/oryx/src/site/markdown/docs/admin.md

 This means you are running 7 or earlier somewhere.
 Oryx 2.2 requires Java 8 or later.
 See section above on installing Java 8 and making it available everywhere on the cluster.

+If you believe that Java 8 is installed, then try setting `JAVA_HOME` explicitly to the location of the Java 8 JRE/JDK home directory before running the Oryx daemons.
+On CDH, it's simpler to `export BIGTOP_JAVA_MAJOR=8` in order to force choice of Java 8 over earlier versions.

 ## Initial job has not accepted any resources

 The error usually means that your YARN cluster can't allocate the resources (memory, cores)